spacetelescope/stpsf/docs/intro.rst

 is actually blocked by the image occulter and then subtract it from the rest of the wavefront at the Lyot plane.
 This relies on Babinet's principle to achieve the same final PSF with more computational efficiency, particularly for the case of highly oversampled image planes (as is necessary to account for fine structure in image plane occulter masks).
 See Soummer et al. 2007 for a detailed description of this algorithm.

-Types of Fourier Transform Calculation in WebbPSF
+Types of Fourier Transform Calculation in STPSF
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

   * Any direct imaging calculation, any instrument: Matrix DFT